K-12 Lesson Plan Grants

 Community College, Schools of Education, and Minority Serving Institutions Curriculum Grants

-In collaboration with World View, CES facilitates grants to community college educators to create modules to infuse European content, context and connections into their courses.
+CES facilitates grants to community college and minority serving institution educators to create modules to infuse European content, context and connections into their courses.
 Our intention is to support the addition of international content to existing courses that have little or no such content.
 Preference will be given to proposals that develop regularly taught and/or required courses, and to those proposals that focus on aspects relating to the European Union, the transatlantic relationship, or more than one contemporary European country.
 A module is a self-contained unit that is integrated into the course to add a European component.
 A module is composed of instructional units, student projects, and learning objects that infuse international content, context, and connections into the course.

 Over 50 grants have been awarded to North Carolina community college instructors to date.
 Each grantee receives up to $550 to support module creation and a trip to UNC at Chapel Hill for research.
-At UNC they work with librarians and faculty arranged by the Center for European Studies and World View.
+At UNC they work with librarians and faculty arranged by the Center for European Studies.

 The proposal does not have to be a complete module.
 It simply outlines the module.
 A module is a self-contained unit that is integrated into the course to add an international component.
 A module is composed of instructional units, student projects, and learning objects that infuse international content, context, and connections into the course.
 A link to examples of international modules for courses is provided below.